MontanaConservationDistricts/conservation-district-map/posts/beaverhead-conservation-district.md

 author: Eric Rannestad
 summary: The Beaverhead Conservation District was formed in 1950 by local citizens to provide technical assistance to landowners in carrying out soil and water conservation practices.
-The district works with stakeholders in southwest Montana to protect natural resources through sustainable agriculture, 310 permitting, and conservation.
+The conservation district works with stakeholders in southwest Montana to protect natural resources through sustainable agriculture, 310 permitting, and conservation.
 Beaverhead CD is a partner of the [Beaverhead Watershed Committee](https://beaverheadcd.org/category/featured/) and [Beaverhead County Collaborative](https://beaverheadcd.org/category/beaverhead-county-collaborative/).
 logo: /static/img/beaverhead-cd-logo-01.png